 “Then Sarai, Abram’s wife, took Hagar her maid, the Egyptian, and gave her to her husband Abram to be his wife, after Abram had dwelt ten years in the land of Canaan.”

 padah- to redeem; ransom.
-Padah suggest that releases from an undesirable situation can be affected by some sort of intervention or substitutionary action.
-For example, in the following scripture Jonathan is saved through the people intervening his situation.
+Padah suggests that releases from an undesirable situation can be affected by some sort of intervention or substitutionary action.
+For example, in the following scripture, Jonathan is saved through the people intervening in his situation.

 “But the people said to Saul, “Shall Jonathan die, who has accomplished this great deliverance in Israel?
 Certainly not!
 As the Lord lives, not one hair of his head shall fall to the ground, for he has worked with God this day.”
 So the people rescued Jonathan, and he did not die.”